WSD holds graduation at Stringfellow Chapel

 CTE studies also include the integration of Texas Essential Knowledge and Skills (TEKS), offering most graduates the opportunity to earn an industry-recognized occupational certificate or license.
 Each unit offers nationally recognized trade-specific courses such as Automotive Service Excellence (ASE) and the National Center for Construction Education and Research (NCCER).

-"An offender reduces his chance of recidivism 27 percent when completing two trade vocations," noted WSD workforce and industry liaison Rex Rhone.
-"Upon completion of one or more of these vocations, an offender can be added to the Windham digital application website.
+"An student reduces his chance of recidivism 27 percent when completing two trade vocations," noted WSD workforce and industry liaison Rex Rhone.
+"Upon completion of one or more of these vocations, an student can be added to the Windham digital application website.
 This application can be progressively updated by the applicant once he is paroled.
 More importantly, it is available for prospective employers looking to hire job specific skills and experience."